-- relations management.
-That is why rethinking talent is a crucial characteristic of an automated service center (Willcocks, Hindle, & Lacity, 2019). - The RPA Center of Excellence: The Center of Excellence (CoE) is the preferred governance mechanism for designing, developing, maintaining and operating RPA.
-"Leading organizations establish the CoE early, typically housing it in business operations" (Willcocks, Hindle, & Lacity, 2019).
+- The RPA Center of Excellence: The Center of Excellence (CoE) is the preferred governance mechanism for designing, developing, maintaining and operating RPA.
+Leading organizations establish the CoE early, typically housing it in business operations (Willcocks, Hindle, & Lacity, 2019).

-The Center of Excellence is the entity responsible for the governing, designing and operating the automated systems.
-One of the characteristics of this center is the data governance, which needs to be seen in terms of three areas defined by Willcocks, Hindle and Lacity:" technical, project and program governance".
-Effective RPA or BPM deployments invariably need data governance.
-Therefore, it is crucial to remark there are two options to achieve project governance, one is creating a unique role within the Center of Excellence, the other is a cross-team role from a member of the central Data Governance department (Willcocks, Hindle, & Lacity, 2019).
+The Center of Excellence is the primary responsibility for the governing, designing and operating the automated system.
+One of the characteristics of this center is the governance, which needs to be seen in terms of three areas - technical, project and program governance.
+Effective RPA or BPM deployments invariably do project governance well it is important to remark there are two options to achieve project governance, one is creating a special role within the Center of Excellence, the other is a cross-team role from a member of the central Data Governance department (Willcocks, Hindle, & Lacity, 2019).

-RPA activities need to be linked to the central IT systems and digital transformation developments to achieve corporate coherence on technologies in the organization, and decisions need to be made in five significant areas described in the work of Willcocks et al: "Automation Principles - Clarifying the business role of automation technologies.
-Automation and IT/digital Architecture - Defining integration and standardization requirements.
-Automation and IT/digital Infrastructure - Determining shared and enabling services.
-Business Application Needs - Specifying the business need for purchased or internally developed automation applications.
-Automation Investment and Prioritization - Choosing which initiatives to fund and how much to spend."
-(Willcocks, Hindle, & Lacity, 2019)
+RPA activities need to be linked to wider IT, cognitive automation and digital transformation developments to achieve corporate coherence on technologies in the organization, and decisions need to be made in five major areas:

+- Automation Principles Clarifying the business role of automation technologies. - Automation and IT/digital Architecture Defining integration and standardization requirements. - Automation and IT/digital Infrastructure Determining shared and enabling services. - Business Application Needs Specifying the business need for purchased or internally developed automation applications. - Automation Investment and Prioritization Choosing which initiatives to fund and how much to spend.

-RPA offers many advantages, among others quality, accuracy and risk moderation, multitasking, fast cycle time, cost and error reduction (Diepeveen, Matcher, & Lewkowicz, 2016), increased process speed and increased compliance (Aguirre & Rodriguez, 2017) due to its versatility and flexibility.
+RPA offers many advantages such as quality, accuracy and risk mitigation, multitasking, reduced cycle time, application integration via the user interface, cost and error reduction (Diepeveen, Matcher, & Lewkowicz, 2016), increased process speed and increased compliance (Aguirre & Rodriguez, 2017) due to its versatility and flexibility.

-RPA is one step closer to a more profound thought, enabled by adaptive predictive power and exhibiting some degree of autonomous learning, the implementation of RPA also allows the possible use of machine learning technology, the main machine learning features are closely related to a mature RPA solution.
+RPA is one step closer to a deeper thought, enabled by adaptive predictive power and exhibiting some degree of autonomous learning, the implementation of RPA also enables the possible use of machine learning technology, the main machine learning features are closely related to a mature RPA solution.
 The possible activities performed by this system are described in the following figure.